There are countless tips and blogs about self defense and awareness on the internet.

 And then there’s the “were I going to mug someone…” comment.
 Most predators don’t care if you have someone “like two minutes away.”
 That’s plenty of time for them to do their nefarious deeds and get away.

-This is just one example of bad advice from Wiki-How (there are more)...
+Here is an example of bad advice from Wiki-How (there are more)…

 “Always remain in the defensive position.
 Don’t give your attacker the chance to grab your arm or catch you off balance.
 As soon as you hit him/her return to the ‘defensive position’.
 To get into that position, put one hand in front of your cheek and one in front of your temple (left or right depending on your stance).”

 I suppose this may be good advice for someone who is in a competition fighting/boxing match.
 But in a situation where someone is violently attacking you, this is bad advice.

 Once you strike your attacker, strike him again.
 And again, if necessary.
 Don’t give him time to recover from your first strike by “returning to the defensive position.”

 Keep those strikes coming.
 The point is to disable/injure your attacker so you can get away.